 Make 2018 The Best Year Yet!

 Get our FREE checklist of money moves you need to make right now to have an amazing 2018!

 Since Christmas shopping is quite often done against the clock, this usually implies choosing something in the rush and overspending.
 Budgeting is definitely the way forward here and whats more there are great tools that can help you do it quickly and simply.

 Take Advantage of November Sales

 I like Cyber Monday.
-After a long weekend of waiting in lines packed with clients struggling to get what’s left in Black Friday comes Cyber Monday, which means that you can avoid the former and get what you need in just a couple of clicks.
+After a long weekend of waiting in lines packed with clients struggling to get what’s left after Black Friday comes Cyber Monday, which means that you can avoid the former and get what you need in just a couple of clicks.

 Keep in mind that you should be ready to start shopping online early that morning before products run off and make sure that what you are getting will be delivered on time!
-So short of winning your typical Christmas promo, Cyber Monday will be your day to get gifts.
+So, short of winning your typical Christmas promo, Cyber Monday will be your day to get gifts.

 DIY is a great option to save money on gifts while adding a personal touch to make that special someone feel even more loved.
 This is the rockstar choice of Christmas presents for the people in your life who apparently have everything and especially good for those who are not really sure what they want.
 And, who says you need to be a master craftsman?

 Instead of getting your partner a bow-wrapped box with something pricey inside, you can promise a trip to their favorite place or cook a three-course meal with dishes you know they’ll love.
 Creativity will save you money and make your gifts far more memorable.